nodejs/quic/doc/api/quic.md

 * Type: {boolean}

-Set the `true` if the `QuicSession` is in the process of a graceful shutdown.
+Set to `true` if the `QuicSession` is in the process of a graceful shutdown.

 ### quicsession.destroy([error])
 <!-- YAML